-If you're the sort of traveler who swears by intense comparison shopping, price alerts, and only purchasing flights at midnight during a full moon cycle, consider this a warning: Airlines have found yet another way to keep you on your toes when it comes to getting the best value for your ticket.
+If you're the sort of traveller who swears by intense comparison shopping, price alerts, and only purchasing flights at midnight during a full moon cycle, consider this a warning: Airlines have found yet another way to keep you on your toes when it comes to getting the best value for your ticket.

 As Travel + Leisure reports, the future of air travel could soon see the widespread introduction of "dynamic pricing," which would mean that different passengers pay different fares — and not just for the usual upgrades like extra legroom or business class seating.

 Say the person in 31D is a frequent flyer who enjoys cashing in miles for the occasional free flight.
-Over in 44F might be a new customer traveling for fun; he or she might have more flexibility in terms of travel dates and even destinations, and can thus spend more time on comparison shopping.
+Over in 44F might be a new customer travelling for fun; he or she might have more flexibility in terms of travel dates and even destinations, and can thus spend more time on comparison shopping.
 And in 22A is a businessperson whose flight will be covered by a corporate card, with an upgrade or two possibly thrown in.
 For them, it's about getting from point A to point B efficiently, whatever the cost.